- Place animals on a phylogenetic tree

 - A well-developed nervous system including a nerve ring and nerve

-- Well-developed and complete digestive system is present with a mouth, muscular pharynx, esophagus, crop, and gizzard being present (in oligochaetes and many others).
+- A well-developed and complete digestive system, with a mouth, muscular pharynx, esophagus, crop, and gizzard (in oligochaetes and many others)

 However, despite many complex features, annelids lack a well-developed respiratory system; instead, gas exchange occurs across the moist body surface.
 Excretion is facilitated by a pair of metanephridia (a type of primitive ‘kidney’ that consists of a convoluted tubule and an open, ciliated funnel) that is present in every segment towards the ventral side.

-Annelids may be either monoecious with permanent gonads (as in earthworms and leeches) or dioecious with temporary gonads that develop (as in polychaetes).
+Annelids may be either monoecious (hermaphoroditic) with permanent gonads (as in earthworms and leeches) or dioecious (two distinct sexes) with temporary gonads that develop (as in polychaetes).
 However, cross-fertilization is preferred in hermaphroditic animals.
 These animals may also show simultaneous hermaphroditism and participate in simultaneous sperm exchange when they are aligned for copulation.

 Ecdysozoa: Nematode Worms and Arthropods